 8. University of Central Missouri

 The University of Central Missouri’s BSBA in Entrepreneurship and Social Enterprise provides a hands-on approach for students who want to learn by doing in an innovative way.
-In this program, students are taught how to become entrepreneurs and founders, connecting with other students with the same mindset.
+In this affordable entrepreneurship degree program, students are taught how to become entrepreneurs and founders, connecting with other students with the same mindset.
 Students will learn how to develop innovative solutions and put them into action.

 Students have experiential learning classes at the core of the program which include The Integrative Business Experience (IBE), Entrepreneurial Business Planning, Social Enterprise for Entrepreneurs, Small Business Operations Analysis, Commercialization and Entrepreneurial or Social Venture Start-up.
 Accredited by the AACSB and the Higher Learning Commission, the university was founded in 1871.
 The university is centrally located, close to almost everything within the city.
 Their grounds in Warrensburg are nationally recognized for their beautiful campus grounds.